titaschanda/TenNetLib.jl/docs/src/index.md

 >    -- Donald Knuth

-If you find bugs or a mistakes of any kind, please let us know by adding an issue to the [GitHub issue tracker](https://github.com/titaschanda/TenNetLib.jl/issues).
+If you find bugs or mistakes of any kind, please let us know by adding an issue to the [GitHub issue tracker](https://github.com/titaschanda/TenNetLib.jl/issues).
 You are also welcome to submit a [pull request](https://github.com/titaschanda/TenNetLib.jl/pulls).